Crunch-io/ta-da/content/knowledgehound-acquisition-faqs/training-and-resources.md

 +++

-**12. Will there be training available to help users adapt to any new features or changes?**
+**10. Will there be training available to help users adapt to any new features or changes?**

 Yes, we will provide comprehensive training and resources to ensure that all users are comfortable and proficient with any new features or changes that are introduced.
+Please reach out to your customer success manager to schedule a session.